bunyk/gokeybr/README.md

 ![Screenshot of a Gokeybr session](screenshot.png)

-Above you see `gokeybr` running in `stats` mode, where it generates training session based on your typing stats.
+On the screenshot you see `gokeybr` running in `stats` mode, where it generates training session based on your typing stats.
 In this case it mixes code with "words", based on frequency and typing speed of character sequences in texts that were used for other training sessions.

 ## Installation

-### From source

 ```bash
 go get github.com/bunyk/gokeybr